Anchorage plans to boost enforcement of expanded mask order

-JUNEAU, Alaska (AP) — Alaska’s largest city, Anchorage, plans to boost enforcement of an expanded mask mandate and restrict indoor gathering sizes in a bid to curb coronavirus cases, officials said Friday.
+JUNEAU, Alaska (AP) — Alaska’s largest city, Anchorage, plans to boost enforcement of an expanded mask mandate and restrict gathering sizes in a bid to curb coronavirus cases, officials said Friday.

 The changes take effect Monday, with masks to be worn, with a few exceptions, in indoor public settings or communal areas and outdoors when distancing from non-household members is not possible.

-Note: This story is corrected to show each classroom will have capacity limitations and corrects Hall’s title.